carabina/ios-sidebar-menu/README.md

 This version of the solution uses a .xib file to layout the view hierarchy.

 ####Code Usage Example
-Being a ViewController, simply drop the interface (.h), implementation (.m), and 'nib' file (.xib) into your solution.
+Being a ViewController, simply drop the interface (SidebarMenuViewController.h), implementation (SidebarMenuViewController.m), and 'nib' file (SidebarMenuViewController.xib) into your solution.
+These three files can be found in the __SidebarCode__ folder/group in the provided Xcode project.

 Then proceed with the following steps:

 __Step #1__.
 In your AppDelegate implementation file (.m), import the SidebarMenuViewController.h interface file.